Embroidery of India: Kashmiri Kashida

-Kashmiri embroidery (also Kashida) is originated during Mughal period and used for phirans (woollen kurtas) and namdahs (woollen rugs) as well as stoles.
+Kashmiri embroidery (also Kashida) is originated during Mughal period and used for phirans (woolen kurtas) and numnahs (woollen rugs) as well as stoles.
 It draws inspiration from nature.
 Birds, blossoms and flowers, creepers, chinar leaves, ghobi, mangoes, lotus, and trees are the most common themes.
-The entire pattern is made with one or two embroidery stitches, and mainly chain stitch on a base of silk, wool and cotton: the colour is usually white, off-white or cream but nowadays one can find stoles and salwar-kameez sets in many other colours such as brown, deep blue, sky blue, maroon and rani pink.
+The entire pattern is made with one or two embroidery stitches, and mainly chain stitch on a base of silk, wool and cotton: the colour is usually white, off-white or cream but nowadays one can find stoles and salwar-kameez sets in many other Colours such as brown, deep blue, sky blue, maroon and rani pink.
 Kashida is primarily done on canvas with crystal threads, but Kashida also employs pashmina and leather threads.
 Apart from clothes, it is found on home furnishings like bed spreads, sofa and floor cushions, and pillow covers.

 The base cloth, whether wool or cotton, is generally white or cream or a similar shade.
 Pastel colors are also often used.
 The craftsmen use shades that blend with the background.
 Thread colors are inspired by local flowers.
 Only one or two stitches are employed on one fabric.

 Kashmiri embroidery is known for the skilled execution of a single stitch, which is often called the Kashmiri stitch and which may comprise the chain stitch, the satin stitch, the slanted darn stitch, the stem stitch, and the herringbone stitch.
 Sometimes, the doori (knot) stitches are used but not more than one or two at a time.